barryclark/jekyll-now/lab/GraalVM.md

 If we look at the `Dockerfile`, we can see that it's a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) as it uses multiple images (`fnproject/fn-java-fdk-build`, `fnproject/fn-java-native`, etc.).

-The key part is the following commands wehre a GraalVM container image is used to invoke the `native-image` utility to compiler our Java Serverless function into a native executbale.
-The benefit of this approach is that nothing is required on the developer machine (no GraalVM setup, no Java setup, etc.).
+The key part of the `Dockefile` is the following commands wehre a GraalVM container image (`fnproject/fn-java-native`) is used to invoke the `native-image` utility to compile our Java Serverless function into a native executbale.
+The benefit of this approach is that nothing is required on the developer machine, no GraalVM setup, nor any Java setup!

 ```
 FROM fnproject/fn-java-native:latest as build-native-image
-LABEL maintainer="tomas.zezula@oracle.com"
 WORKDIR /function
 COPY --from=build /function/target/*.jar target/
 COPY --from=build /function/src/main/conf/reflection.json reflection.json